Chimera7/Undergraduate-Honors-Thesis-Models-In-Pipe-Environmental-Passive-Samplers/README.md

 ## 🎉 Free to Download!

-All models are available for free download as **OBJ** and **STL** for scientific development and further research.
+All models are available for free download as **.F3z** (for Fusion 360) and **STL** for scientific development and further research.
 Use them, iterate on them, and build something better.

+Currently, only marks 7 and 10, the main in-pipe and cap sampler are availible.
+I will soon update with the rest of the models and include .STEP files as well.

 ---